December 2020: DLV is still operating at regular hours.

 - Can you catch or spread COVID-19 through the eye?
 Yes.
 You should avoid touching your eyes when in public as the virus remains active on surfaces as long as several hours, and you may transfer the virus to the surface of your eye and become infected.
 If another person infected with COVID-19 coughs, sneezes, or even talks near you (reportedly less than 6 feet), you can become infected by infected droplets contacting the surface of your eye.
 You should therefore wear a full-face shield or goggles, in addition to a mask, if you are in close proximity to a known COVID-19 patient.
 If you are infected with COVID-19, you may infect someone else if they handle a used tissue or touch a surface contaminated by your tears or other eye.

-- Why is a virtual visit (Telemedicine) helpful for my eye condition?
-A virtual visit allows a personalized face-to-face meeting with your doctor, while minimizing travel, wait-time, and risk of COVID-19 exposure.
-This visit can accomplish critical parts of your evaluation, whether you are a new or established patient, including review of your present condition, prior eye and medical history, discussion of diagnoses, treatment plans, and follow-up.
-Virtual visits are also a great opportunity to ask your doctor questions.
+- Why is a virtual check-in helpful for my eye condition?
+A virtual check-in allows a personalized face-to-face meeting with a clinic technician, while minimizing the risk of COVID-19 exposure, along with travel and wait-time.
+This check-in can accomplish critical parts of your evaluation, whether you are a new or established patient, including review of your present condition, prior eye and medical history, discussion of diagnoses, treatment plans, and follow-up.
 Portions of your exam, as dictated by your condition, will require a physical examination in the office at a later date.
-If your doctor determines that your condition is urgent, you will scheduled to come into the office soon.
+If your doctor determines that your condition is urgent, you will be scheduled to come into the office soon.